My name is Arielle Shander, and I’m an independent game designer and budding IT professional.

 Despite being exposed to video games as a young child, I didn’t think to pursue game development as a career path until I was 13 years old.
 I began pondering the creative process of designing interactive adventures, and I became inspired to contribute my own vision to the medium.

 I studied game development at Montgomery College and The University of Baltimore.
-Recently, I took a user experience design course via Springboard to improve and broaden my skills, and I received my user experience certificate in December 2018.
+I also took a user experience design course via Springboard to improve and broaden my skills, and I received a User Experience (UX) certificate in December 2018.
+Most recently, I earned a CompTIA A+ certification for the 1001 and 1002 editions.

 I have worked in the game industry as a freelance designer at Red Aphid and as a game evaluator for Globaloria.
-I founded Flow Wing Studios in December 2017 and released a game called Spitfire Sheep, which is available on Android and iOS.
-My primary responsibilities were to design the gameplay elements, such as the theme and mechanics, and to lead the team by conducting meetings, maintaining communication between teammates, and approving assets.
+I officially founded Flow Wing Studios in December 2017 and released a game called Spitfire Sheep, which is available on Android and iOS.
+I designed the gameplay elements, demoed the game at conventions, performed quality assurance tasks, managed social media pages, and led my team.
+I also have a year of IT experience working at Virtustream/Dell EMC, where I managed incidents and performed tier 1 tasks.